 A website by students, for students

-One in four of us will experience some kind of mental health problem in our lifetime.
-One in 10 will experience depression or anxiety with depression in any one year.
-This statistic holds true for students and young people who are at even greater risk than the general population.
+1 in 4 of us will experience some kind of mental health problem in our lifetime.
+1 in 10 will experience depression, or anxiety with depression, in any one year.
+This statistic holds true for students and young people, who are at even greater risk than the general population.
 Depression is one of the biggest dangers facing young people today – suicide is the biggest killer of young men under 35 in the UK.

 Students Against Depression is a website offering advice, information, guidance and resources to those affected by low mood, depression and suicidal thinking.
 Alongside clinically-validated information and resources it presents the experiences, strategies and advice of students themselves – after all, who better to speak to their peers about how depression can be overcome?

 The Charlie Waller Memorial Trust

 The Charlie Waller Memorial Trust, which established the site in 2005, is responsible for the day-to-day running of the Students Against Depression campaign.

 Student Minds and Students Against Depression last year collaborated to produce Positive Minds, a six-week course designed to give students the skills they need to keep low mood at bay.
 You can find out more about their work by visiting www.studentminds.org.uk

 The Philosophy of Students Against Depression

-At studentsagainstdepression.org we acknowledge the devastating impact depression can have on those experiencing it, as well as on their friends, family and supporters.
-We view depression holistically, in that the effects of depression will be far-reaching and wide-ranging, with many causes.
-Every aspect of a person’s experience of life has the potential to be affected, including at a relational, social, professional, functional and existential level.
-We acknowledge that depression kills people, but that with the right information, support, encouragement, belief, hope and direction, people can be supported.
+At Students Against Depression, we acknowledge the devastating impact that depression can have on those experiencing it, as well as on their friends, family and supporters.
+We view depression holistically, realising that every aspect of a person’s experience of life has the potential to be affected, including at a relational, social, professional, functional and existential level.
+We acknowledge that depression kills people, but believe that with the right approach, it can be combated.
 We believe there is hope.

 Believing in the Potential for Change